vaclav2016/xmppredis/README.md

 This project allow build authrization scheme for Your site without keeping password into DB.

 1. Customer of Your site enter his jabber jid.
-2. Script receive jid, generate random password, story at user-session and send it to entered jid.
+2. Script receive jid, generate random password, store at user-session and send it to entered jid.
+When I say "user-session", I dont mean 'cookies'.
-3. User receive password and enter it.
+3. Customer receive password and enter it.
 4. Script receive password from Web-from and check his with session-stored password.

 So, nobody can steal your passwords database.